marzhall/BBL/readme.txt

 IncludeFinder:
-    - Open the program and type a file name or run the exe with the filename as an argument in order to get a print out of a tree of every file that file includes, written to disk as "file.extenstion.includes"
+    - Open the program and type a file name or run the exe with the filename as an argument in order to get a print out of a tree of every file that file includes, written to disk as "file.extension.includes"

 #######
 Planned